 Human services workers in criminal justice have a three-tiered objective to fulfill:

 Pathways to Human Services Careers

-Human services is a rigorous career which can offer great rewards, but isn’t for everyone.
+Human services is a rigorous career that can offer great rewards but isn’t for everyone.
 Consider some of the personality traits needed to be successful.

 - Excellent communication skills